Public procurement

 European Defence and Security Procurement – Recent Developments

-This course provides a comprehensive exploration of the rules, procedures, and evolving dynamics of defence and security procurement in Europe.
+This course will provide you with an update on the legal and financial issues in European defence procurement.
 Legal experts and practitioners will explain in an accessible manner the recent legal developments and news in the field of European defence procurement.

 About this course